gonbooster/CryptoEvenOdd/README.md

 In order to test it, you need a [Metamask](https://metamask.io/) wallet and a few MATICs stored on the Polygon network.

 ### Demo
+This website is an example of DAPP and is for academic use only.
+In fact, when trying to bet an error is forced due to the lack of correct LINK coins in the contract to be able to use the Oracle.

 https://gonbooster.github.io/CryptoEvenOdd/

 ### Contract
 https://polygonscan.com/address/0x5FE021EA216C2B0da55E705A0b87fFa20ddA76dD